-You can easily find 1KG of economy PLA filament for less than $25.
+- For filament, you can easily find 1KG of economy PLA filament for less than $25.
 That works out to 2.5 cents per gram.
 Since 3D printing is an additive process, the total weight of the miniature will just about be the total amount of filament you use.
 For a 20g miniature, it’ll cost 50 cents.
 A rule of thumb is a 2 x 2 x 2 cm cube of PLA will weigh 10 grams.

-Best Filament For Miniatures
+Best Filament For Miniatures & Terrain

 Because resin is not a filament, PLA plastic is the best filament for 3D printing miniatures.
 It’s a lightweight, low-strength, run-of-the-mill material.
 It’s really easy to print with and almost any 3D printer can achieve the temp you need to print it (around 185-205 degrees C).
 PLA is the best filament for miniatures & terrain and should be used for any 3D printable FDM miniatures!